 From a Karaoke System MixerIf you have a home or professional karaoke system you can record the final mix output from the mixer.
 This is the final (unpowered) output from the mixer that is sent to the amp.
 In short, this is exactly what would be coming out of the speakers.

-The basic process is much like the cassette tape method.
-You will connect a cable from the non-powered "main mix out" of your mixer or powered mixer to the "line in" or microphone input of your computer's sound card.
-Do Not use the microphone jack of the sound card.
+The basic process is to connect a cable from the non-powered "main mix out" of your mixer or powered mixer to the "line in" of your computer's sound card.
 The cable you use will depend on the connection types.
-The line in on a sound card is typically a 1/8 inch type.
-The output from the mixer may be either a 1/4 jack or the dual RCA type.
+The line in on a sound card is typically a 1/8 inch stereo type.
+The output from the mixer may be either a 1/4 stereo jack or the dual RCA type.

 Making live recordings can be a little difficult for one person.
 It's best to have one person handle the recording end while another person takes care of starting the music and handing off the microphone.

 The wav files you create can be burnt to a disc in the same way you would burn tracks that were ripped from an audio CD.
 Mp3 files will require software designed to convert them to wav first and then burn them.

 MP3+G™ is a trademark used with permission by TriceraSoft